 During that time, my dogs and I have moved from Los Angeles to Burbank to Tujunga to Lake Los Angeles and Palmdale.

-I felt like a travelling circus, especially when I had my horses and a goat.
+I felt like a traveling circus, especially when I had my horses and a goat.

-In the back of my mind, I knew that the Palmdale AA fellowship was about a block or two away.
+I knew that the Palmdale AA fellowship was about a block or two away in the back of my mind.

 I had such an attitude!